Main navigation

 Assessing Your Career Path

 Not long after beginning medical school, students begin the process of exploring and eventually deciding upon the area of medicine in which they would like to practice.
-The Medical Student Counseling Center (MSCC) can help guide students through this process with individual career assessment and counseling.
+The Academic and Career Advising Center (ACAC) can help guide students through this process with individual career assessment and counseling.

 As early as the first year, counseling can help students begin examining and prioritizing their values, and start recognizing skills and interests.